Kegel exercises for men: Understand the benefits

 In some cases, biofeedback training might help.
 In a biofeedback session, your doctor or other health care provider inserts a small probe into your rectum.
 As you relax and contract your pelvic floor muscles, a monitor will measure and display your pelvic floor activity.
 Research suggests that biofeedback training is more effective in treating fecal incontinence.

 When to expect results

-If you do your Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within about a few weeks to a few months.
+If you do your Kegel exercises regularly, you can expect results — such as less frequent urine leakage — within a few weeks to a few months.
 For continued benefits, make Kegel exercises a permanent part of your daily routine.